-We have performed a review for the accompanying interim consolidated statement of financial position of Orascom Financial Holding (S.A.E) and its subsidiaries "the group" as at March 31, 2021, and the related interim consolidated statements of income, comprehensive income, changes in equity, and cash flows for the period from the incorporation date at 10 December 2020 till 31 March 2021, and a summary of significant accounting policies and other explanatory notes.
+We have performed a review for the accompanying interim consolidated statement of financial position of Orascom Financial Holding (S.A.E) and its subsidiaries "the group" as of September 30, 2021, and the related interim consolidated statements of income, comprehensive income, changes in equity, and cash flows for the period from the incorporation date on December 10, 2020 till September 30, 2021, and a summary of significant accounting policies and other explanatory notes.
 Management is responsible for the preparation and fair presentation of these interim consolidated financial statements in accordance with Egyptian Accounting Standard.
 Our responsibility is to express a conclusion on these interim consolidated financial statements based on our review.